cgjohnso/Is-CO2-per-capita-a-reliable-indicator-of-a-country-s-total-CO2-production-/README.md

 ## Background

-Dashboard project created as part of Course 6 of the [Google Data Analytics Certification](https://grow.google/certificates/data-analytics/#?modal_active=none).The assignment requested an exploratory data analysis be performed using a provided World Bank CO2 Emissions dataset, and visualization created from any insights obtained from that dataset.
+Project created as part of Course 6 of the [Google Data Analytics Certification](https://grow.google/certificates/data-analytics/#?modal_active=none).The assignment requested an exploratory data analysis be performed using a provided World Bank CO2 Emissions dataset, and visualization created from any insights obtained from that dataset.
 The precleaned dataset was imported into Tableau, and after reviewing several trends, a bar graph was created comparing two metrics from the dataset: CO2 per capita, and total CO2 production.

 ## Presentation